MATHS :: Lecture 23 :: Vectoralgebra

 Addition of vectors

-If and are two vectors, then the addition of from is denoted by +
+are two vectors, then the addition of

 This is known as the triangle law of addition of vectors which states that, if two vectors are represented in magnitude and direction by the two sides of a triangle taken in the same order, then their sum is represented by the third side taken in the reverse order.